-Materials Technology Technical Award L2 Pass, Merit, Distinction AQA
+L2 Pass, Merit, Distinction, Distinction

-In this two-year course equvilant to a GCSE, the skills taught will develop understanding and improve your design and making skills.
-This course is taught practically as much as possible but thorough preparation for the written design exam will be a focus throughout both Years 10 and 11, to ensure students are also confident in this area.
-This course allows pupils to work with woods, metals and polymers in a practical way.
-They will develop skills to make high-quality products.
-Pupils will have the opportunity to use traditional skills as well as modern technologies, such as laser cutting, 3D printing and Computer Aided Design (CAD).
+This two-year course is equivalent to a GCSE.
+This course is taught practically as much as possible but thorough preparation for the written design exam will be a focus throughout both Years 10 and 11.
+This course allows pupils to work with a range of engineering materials in a practical way to design and make high-quality products.
+Pupils will have the opportunity to use traditional skills as well as modern technologies such as laser cutting, 3D Computer Aided Design (CAD), 3D printing and modelling.